 Tomorrow comes, the block has now kicked in, but your child has now gone out with the friends.
 You remove the lock, but of course, it has no effect.
 So unless your child thinks to reboot their phone, they are now stuck unable to use their phone or make calls and think you have done it on purpose.

 I contacted Qustodio support about this and they confirmed this is intended behaviour.
-I did point out the above reasons why changes need to take immediate effect or they are pointless, but they were not interested.
+I did point out the above reasons why changes need to take immediate effect or they are pointless, but they were not interested and did not remotely care about the safety of the kids.

 Poor Security, Easy for kids to bypass